 Paris Passlib’:

 The Paris Convention and Visitors Office offers the Paris Passlib’ which is available for 1, 2, 3, or 5-day visits.
-Included in this pass is unlimited transportation travel in zones 1-3 (for 2, 3 and 5-day pass) and a Paris Museum Pass that gives reduced entrance fees to attractions and a fast track entry feature.
+Included in this pass is unlimited transportation travel in zones 1-3 (for 2, 3 and 5-day passes) and a Paris Museum Pass that gives reduced entrance fees to attractions and a fast track entry feature.

 Paris Pass: